 Location: 820 E 67th St, Indianapolis, IN 46220

-If you want something a little different from your usual playground, check out ArtsPark—an outdoor space where art and nature come together in the best way.
-It’s part park, part open-air art gallery, and totally hands-on.
-The kids can climb, touch, and interact with sculptures scattered all over the grounds (finally, a place where you don’t have to say “don’t touch!”).
+If you want something a little different from your usual playground, check out ArtsPark, an outdoor space where art and nature come together.
+It is part park and part open-air art gallery, and it is hands-on.
+Kids can climb, touch, and interact with sculptures scattered around the grounds.
+Finally, a place where you do not have to say “don’t touch.”

-One of the coolest things is how ArtsPark changes with the seasons—spring flowers, summer greenery, fall colors, and even some wintry art surprises.
-Plus, it’s right off the Monon Trail, so it’s easy to reach by bike, stroller, or on foot.
-And did I mention it’s free?
+One of the coolest things is how ArtsPark changes with the seasons, from spring flowers to fall colors.
+It is right off the Monon Trail, so it is easy to reach by bike, stroller, or on foot.
+And it’s free.
 Bring a snack, wander the trails, and let the kids’ imaginations run wild.

 Downtown Canal Walk